Gilbert Family Foundation

 • Geographic specificity matters: Detroit grants serve Detroit city residents only, not the broader metro area.
 Be precise about your service area.

-• Think big and bold: The foundation favors transformative, large-scale investments over modest programs.
+• Think big and bold: The foundation favours transformative, large-scale investments over modest programmes.
 Their average grant is over $800,000.

-• Equity is central: Recent funding patterns show strong preference for organizations serving Black Detroiters and BIPOC communities.
+• Equity is central: Recent funding patterns show strong preference for organisations serving Black Detroiters and BIPOC communities.

 • Multi-year relationships: The foundation appears to make multi-year commitments to partners rather than one-off grants.

-• Strategic alignment with city initiatives: Several major grants partner with City of Detroit programs (Strategic Neighborhood Fund, property tax relief, estate planning services).
+• Strategic alignment with city initiatives: Several major grants partner with City of Detroit programmes (Strategic Neighbourhood Fund, property tax relief, estate planning services).

-• Innovation over replication: The foundation explicitly seeks programs "nobody else has tried before" - highlight innovative approaches rather than proven models.
+• Innovation over replication: The foundation explicitly seeks programmes "nobody else has tried before" - highlight innovative approaches rather than proven models.

 References